 Showrunner vs. Director vs. Creator vs. Executive Producer

 The responsibilities of showrunners, creators, executive producers, and directors in television can be complicated and often differ from those in film.
 Let’s break down how the roles of showrunners, creators, executive producers, and directors function in television.

-Director: A director is someone who decides on a feature film, television show, plays, short films, or other production’s creative vision.
+A director is someone who decides on a feature film, television show, play, short film, or other production’s creative vision.
 They have total creative authority over a project.
 They must have a personal or emotional connection to the topic and have a firm understanding of the technical expertise given in directing training.

 How to Become a Showrunner?

 It takes a long time to become a showrunner.
 While there are other ways to advance in the sector, here is the standard step-by-step process that many people have used to obtain the position.

 To begin, you must cultivate healthy writing habits and perfect your skill.
 In addition to writing spec screenplays, start writing original pilots.
 Original pilots provide you the opportunity to build your writing style.
 On the other hand, Spec scripts are excellent for learning how to enter another writer’s headspace.

 You can figure out what television shows you like throughout this period.
 For example, do you like writing comedies or dramas?
 It is better to concentrate on a specific niche rather than trying to be all things to all people; otherwise, an agency will not know where to place you.

 For writers wishing to kick-start their careers, here is a brief checklist: